VLikhanov/graphql-apis/README.md

 This repository organizes GraphQL schemas by historical versions and the latest release.

 1. **Latest GraphQL Schema**
-   - Found in: `latest/schema/schema.graphql`
+   - Found in: `latest/schema/schema.gql`
    - Contains the most current API definition for external consumers and documentation portals.

 2. **Historical GraphQL Schemas**
-   - Found in: `versions/[version-number]/schema.graphql`
+   - Found in: `versions/[version-number]/schema.gql`
-   - Each version is preserved with matching documentation and changelogs to assist in migration or troubleshooting.
+   - Each version is preserved with matching documentation to assist in migration or troubleshooting.

+3. **Unified Changelog**
+   - Found in: `CHANGELOG.md` (repository root)
+   - Single source of truth for all API changes across versions.

 ---

 #### Redocly Integration

-- Only the contents in the `/latest/` directory (and its subfolders) are actively monitored and synced by Redocly for generating developer-facing documentation.
+- Only the contents in the `/latest/schema` directory are actively monitored and synced by Redocly for generating developer-facing documentation.
 - The `/versions/` directory is not watched by Redocly.
 Historical files are available for download and audit but _not_ for live documentation generation.

 ---